minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ![A UML representation of the Deck class, containing a cards attribute, which is a list of Card objects and two methods, one called shuffle and one called deal. both take no arguments.](deck_class.png)

-Before writing those methods, declare the class and add an initializer.
+Before writing those methods, let's declare the class and add an initializer.

 **Add** a declaration for the `Deck` class to your code.
 Then, **add** an initializer.
-The initializer for this class doesn't take any arguments besides `self`, because a `Deck` will always be the same.
+The initializer for this class doesn't take any arguments besides `self`, because any `Deck` will always have the same set of cards.

 The initializer is a good place for default values.
 Let us provide you with the declarations of two important attributes for this class: